Highlights

 Day 3: Valparaiso, Viña del Mar & Casablanca Valley

 Afterward, you'll drive a short way to the adjacent town of Viña del Mar, which couldn't be more different in terms of style than its neighbor.
-Whereas Valparaiso is a retro artistic haven, Viña is a modern seaside hotspot abounding with sleek shopping centers and upscale restaurants.
+Whereas Valparaíso is a retro artistic haven, Viña is a modern seaside hotspot abounding with sleek shopping centers and upscale restaurants.
 After touring around the city and waterfront, you'll return to Santiago in time for dinner.

 Chat with a local specialist who can help organize your trip.

-This morning, transfer from your hotel to the airport for your flight to the city of Calama, located in the far north of the country.
+This morning, transfer from your hotel to the airport for your flight to Calama, located in the far north of the country.
 Upon arrival, another driver will meet you for the hour-and-20-minute drive to the desert outpost of San Pedro de Atacama.
 This is the embarkation point for all excursions and adventures into the Atacama Desert.

-During the journey between these two places, you will see some of the most evocative and ancient landscapes anywhere in the world.
+During the journey between these two places, you'll see some of the most evocative and ancient landscapes anywhere in the world.
 This high-altitude desert abounds with seemingly endless salt flats, painted hills that change color depending on the light, towering Andean peaks, and the volcanic Domeyko Cordillera, where flaming red mountains create the base of Moon Valley.

-First, you will sit for a 20-minute presentation where you'll learn some basic astronomy concepts.
+First, you'll sit for a 20-minute presentation where you'll learn some basic astronomy concepts.
 You'll then head outside to the open Altiplano and learn how to identify various constellations.
 This desert plateau is an ideal spot for stargazing due to its high altitude (about 2,308 meters/7,900 feet).
-Even seen from the naked eye, the stars here are more vivid than anything you've likely experienced before.
+Even seen by the naked eye, the stars here are more vivid than anything you've likely experienced before.
 Finally, the outing culminates by viewing the sky through high-powered telescopes and binoculars.
 You'll be able to spot a wide array of celestial objects, including planets, binary stars, spherical clusters, and others.
 Even better, you'll do your stargazing accompanied by a glass of good Chilean wine.
+At the end of this astronomical outing, you'll return to San Pedro de Atacama.

 The last stop on the tour is a visit to the town of Toconao, an oasis with a climate ideal for the cultivation of native fruits and vegetables.
 You'll stroll the streets, shop for handicrafts, and admire local homes cobbled together out of volcanic rocks.
-You'll also visit the white-washed church with its famous three-storied belltower.
-The church itself dates back to 1750 and has been declared a national monument.
+You'll also visit the whitewashed church with its famous three-storied bell tower.
+The church dates back to 1750 and has been declared a national monument.
+Finally, at around 6 pm, you'll return to your hotel and can enjoy the rest of the evening in town.
+Note that the day's itinerary may vary according to weather and road conditions.

 Day 6: Tatio Geysers & Machuca Village

 On the return drive to San Pedro, you'll stop at Machuca, a small, humble village on the Altiplano whose residents have bred llamas and harvested Yareta (moss-like evergreen plants that can survive for thousands of years) for generations.
 It's a small but welcoming town, comprised of only about 20 homes and a simple chapel.
-That said, some locals sell crafts, and you can admire the llamas in the area as well as the flamingos that reside in nearby marshlands.
+That said, some locals sell crafts, and you can admire the llamas in the area and the flamingoes that reside in nearby marshlands.
+You'll then return to San Pedro for lunch and can spend the remainder of the day relaxing in town.

 In the afternoon, you'll take a short drive east to the famous Petrohue Waterfalls, where you'll have a great view of the Osorno Volcano.
 At the end of the day, you'll return to your hotel in Puerto Varas.

 The first part of the drive takes you along the shores of Llanquihue Lake, where you'll pass the mouth of Río Pescado (Fish River).
-You'll also pass by the villages of La Poza and Los Riscos before reaching Ensenada, a small town that sits at the foot of Osorno Volcano.
+You'll also pass by the villages of La Poza and Los Riscos before reaching Ensenada, a small town at the foot of Osorno Volcano.
 You'll begin a hike up to Osorno, stopping at different vantage points for photo opportunities until ultimately reaching an impressive lookout at a height of 4,068 ft (1,240 m) above sea level.
+In the evening, head back to your hotel in Puerto Varas.

 This morning, your guide will pick you up from Puerto Varas and take you to El Tepual Airport (Puerto Montt) for your flight to Santiago.
 Upon arrival in Santiago, you'll transfer to the international terminal for your return flight home. ¡Buen viaje!